 It is worth mentioning that five of Charles and Catherine Searles’ seven sons enlisted in the 2nd AIF: Stanley, Graham, Harry, Mervyn and Frank.

 The Commercial Hotel, Longreach

 The Commercial Hotel was one of numerous hotels established in Longreach in its early years.

 The postcard shows the Commercial Hotel and buildings on the same side of Eagle Street, looking south.
 The photograph was probably taken in the early 1920s.
 It depicts half a dozen well-dressed men outside the hotel and two or three motor vehicles parked down the street.
 The road appears to be unsealed.
 Several doors down the street from the Commercial Hotel is a two-storey building with flags flying overhead.
 This building, and several others pictured here, are still standing today.
-In 2017 the building with the flags is occupied by Solleys, one of Longreach’s leading general stores since 1902.
+At the time of writing, the building with the flags is occupied by Solleys, one of Longreach’s leading general stores since 1902.

 The Commercial Hotel pictured was the third of four so-named hotels constructed in Longreach over its 130 year history.
 Alas, fire destroyed each successive building (in 1902, 1915 and 1990).
 The current lowset brick building on the site is nothing like the grand two-storey buildings that graced the corner of Eagle and Duck Streets in bygone days.